oliverj990/chess-game/README.md

 - Functional chess game for two-player local play.

 CURRENT TASKS:
-- Add draw by repetition
 - Load position from FEN (Forsyth-Edwards Notation)
+- Write moves to console in chess annotation
 - Record game in PGN (Portable Game Notation)
-- Write moves to console in chess annotation
+- Add option to reset board without ending script

 CURRENT BUGS:
 - 17/08/2024 Noticed a bug when trying to capture pinned knight.
 Bishop/queen move to knight's square but knight stays on board on same square.
 Turn changes like normal.
 Unable to reproduce consistently.
 19/08/2024 Bug not presented again yet.